WebFiori/docs/introduction.md

 ### Simple Routing Engine

 The main aim of routing is to take client request and sending it to correct resource.
+Most traditional framework will have routes which points to controller methods.
 Routes in WebFiori Framework will point to a file in most cases.
 For example, it is possible to have a route which points to static HTML file or to have a route which points to PHP file that have some code to execute.
+The developer can decide what he would like to use in the file instead of forcing him to use specific class or function.

 ``` php
 // https://example.com/products/board-games/Chess